EvanHuang7/ai-tools/README.md

     - Requirment: No other service conflicts on port 80 on the VM

 52. The network routing between frontend app and backend apps

-TODO: 🚨 Test it, It seems like we don't need to publish the external port for and backend service in `docker-compose` and `docker-swarm` file, but still need to sepeficy the port in `nginx.conf` file because backend app in container are still listening to thesee ports.

 - We set `proxy_pass` in the `nginx.conf` file. `Nginx` forward frontend app's traffic to the destination we specify
   - set `proxy_pass http://go-backend:8000/`, to forward all `/api/go/` api calls to the `8000` port of `go-backend`.